yuyuranium/ToC-Project-2021-re2nfa-bot/README.md

 ![](./img/control-fsm.png)

-This is the FSM to record the status of a active user.
+This is the FSM recording the status of a active user.
 There are mainly 6 states for an active user, which are

 * `initial`
 * `waitingReInput`